221V/learn_5/README.md

 # OR compile only Nim program
 $ make c2

-# OR compile only D program
+# OR compile only D program (ldc2, sigle file program.d without deps)
 $ make c3

+# OR compile only D program (with deps, with source folder, with dub.json)
+$ make c31

+# OR compile only D program (ldc2, with deps, without source folder, with dub.json)
+$ make c32

 # run C program
 $ make run1